sanger-pathogens/Bio-Tradis/README.md

 * `filter_tradis_tags` - Create a fastq file containing reads that match the supplied tag
 * `remove_tradis_tags` - Creates a fastq file containing reads with the supplied tag removed from the sequences
 * `tradis_plot` - Creates an gzipped insertion site plot
 * `bacteria_tradis` - Runs complete analysis, starting with a fastq file and produces mapped BAM files and plot files for each file in the given file list and a statistical summary of all files.
 Note that the -f option expects a text file containing a list of fastq files, one per line.
+This script can be run with or without supplying tags.

 A help menu for each script can be accessed by running the script with no parameters.